Did Paul struggle with sin and live in a Romans 7 scenario?

 - a peace found in communion with Him that is beyond comprehension (Phil 4:7).
 This is a peace that nothing in this world can give (John 14:27).

 But if we continue to walk according to the fleshly desires, we will set ourselves at enmity with God.
-Therefore, we will not be able to walk in the Spirit of Christ, or in subjection to the law of God (Rom 8:7-8).
+Therefore, we will not be able to walk in the Spirit of Christ, or in subjection to the law of God (Rom 8:7-8), which is the law of universal righteousness.
 Consequently, we will not possess the assurance that He gives; but we will be left with the wrath of God’s displeasure abiding over us (John 3:36).

 For more about how to see if we are truly saved see: How do I know if I am saved?